my team did a fantastic job, a big THANK YOU everyone!

 Update: You can also watch it on youtube at full HD

-If you find this post inspiring, please consider helping me maintaining this blog by purchasing your gear through my product links to Adorama and B&H. It will cost you nothing and allows me to keep adding!
+If you find this post inspiring, please consider helping me maintaining this blog by purchasing your gear through my product links to Adorama and B&H and Ebay.
+It will cost you nothing and allows me to keep adding!
 Or consider making a direct donation using PayPal, thank you!